Ravenports/rvn-format/README.md

 By reading the first two blocks of the RVN archive, the manifest can be surgically extracted without unrolling the entire file.

+Due to the nature of this block being reserved for metadata, the size of the uncompressed file is limited to 256 kb (262,144 bytes) by rule.

 ### Block 3

 This block contains the zstd-compressed contents of concatenated blocks